What is Customer Data Onboarding? And How to Automate Your Process

-That's because data onboarding usually involves emailing back-and-forth with customers to get the right data.
-Then your internal teams have to wait on the data and engineering team to restructure, map, and ingest the data into your operational systems.
+That's because data onboarding usually involves emailing CSVs back-and-forth with customers to get the right data.
+Then your customer facing teams have to wait on the data and engineering team to clean, validate, and ingest the data into your operational systems.
 This whole process can take weeks or even months to complete.

-Instead of a seamless process, the time to value for customers is delayed.
-This leads to frustration, and ultimately, a poor customer experience.
+Instead of a seamless process, the time-to-value for customers is delayed often leading to frustration, and ultimately, a poor customer experience.

-If your team is ready to enhance its customer data onboarding experience, it's important to understand why the process is essential and how the right approach makes onboarding data faster, better, and more streamlined.
+If your team is ready to enhance its customer data onboarding experience, it's important to understand how the right approach makes onboarding data faster, better, and more streamlined.

-Let's take a look at the details of data onboarding and six benefits to automating your customer data onboarding.
+Let's take a look at the details of B2B customer data onboarding and six benefits of automating your process.

 What is Customer Data Onboarding?